rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 your PR.
 It also means that reviewers can miss some PRs that are assigned to them.

-To try to move PRs forward, the Triage WG regularly goes through all PRs that are waiting for review and haven't been discussed for at least a week.
-If you don't get a review within around 10 days, feel free to ask the Triage WG on Zulip ([#t-release/triage]).
+To try to move PRs forward, the Triage WG regularly goes through all PRs that are waiting for review and haven't been discussed for at least 2 weeks.
+If you don't get a review within 2 weeks, feel free to ask the Triage WG on Zulip ([#t-release/triage]).
 They have knowledge of when to ping, who might be on vacation, etc.